What it means to cosign

 Get StartedAlternatives to cosigning

-If cosigning feels too risky, consider other ways to help your friend without putting your financial health on the line.
+If cosigning feels too risky, there may be other ways to help your friend without placing too much risk on your financial health.

 Your friend may be able to qualify for a smaller loan on their own or find lenders who specialize in high-risk borrowers.
-Instead of cosigning, consider becoming a co-borrower.
+In addition, rather than cosigning, consider becoming a co-borrower.
 This means you’ll share responsibility for the loan but will have more control over payments and loan terms.